-Correct The board shall base the decision on whether the error was remedi ied. -- ------
+Correct The board shall base the decision on whether the error was remedie (preposition) the object (object) d. --- ----

 "Whether or not" is necessary when the "whether" clause modifies a verb or when the phrase "regardless of whether" could logically be used in the sentence.